OctopusDeploy/OctoProduct/chapter1.md

 :::hint
 **Concept differentiation: Octopus and Kubernetes environments**

 Octopus has a first class entity called an environment.
-It represents the physical and logic infrastructure to which deployments are performed.
+It represents the physical and logical infrastructure to which deployments are performed.
 Octopus environments are also used as a security boundary, to scope other entities, and to enforce the order in which deployments take place.

 Kubernetes has no native concept of an environment.
 We emulate an environment through the combination of namespaces and clusters.
 For example, any namespace that starts with `development` is considered to be part of the development environment.
 :::